The goalkeeper has one of the most important jobs during a game of soccer.

 So, can a referee allow a team to play without their designated goalkeeper?

-No, they cannot – it is stated in FIFA’s Laws of the Game that every team must have a goalkeeper in order for play to start or continue.
+No, they cannot – it is stated in FIFA’s Laws of the Game that every team must have a goalkeeper for play to start or continue.

-Goalkeepers can commit fouls and be given red cards just like every other player on the field, plus they could be injured and sent off because they are no longer able to play.
+Goalkeepers can commit fouls and be given red cards just like every other player on the field, plus they could be injured and sent off because they can no longer play.

 In these events, then a replacement goalkeeper must be found.